patternswp/patterns-agency/readme.txt

 == Changelog ==

 = 1.0.2 =
-* Updated: dependencies to the latest versions.
+* Updated: Dependencies to the latest versions.
 * Updated: Improved responsiveness by addressing potential layout issues on various screen sizes.

 = 1.0.1 =